 We recognise the seriousness of bullying in causing psychological damage and even suicide.
 A child may indicate by signs or behaviour that he or she is being bullied.
-Adults should be aware of these possible signs and that they should investigate if a child:
+Adults should be

-- Feels unwell in the morning - · Cries him/herself to sleep at night or has nightmares - Is unwilling to go to school (school phobic) - Begins truanting - Reluctant to make the journey to school Is frightened of walking to or from school, doesn't want to go on the school/public bus, begs to be driven to school - Changes his/her usual routine - Unhappiness - Unexplained behavioural changes e.g. moody, bad tempered, aggressive or withdrawn, anxious, lacking in confidence - Starts stammering - Evidence of changes in work patterns, lacking concentration - · Comes home with clothes torn or books damaged - Has possessions or money going "missing" - Wanting extra pocket money for no particular reason (to pay bully) - Has unexplained cuts or bruises - Is bullying other children or siblings - Stops eating - Is frightened to say what's wrong - Is afraid to use the internet or mobile phone - Is nervous and jumpy when a cyber-message is received - Gives improbable excuses for any of the above
+- Feels unwell in the morning - Cries him/herself to sleep at night or has nightmares - Is unwilling to go to school (school phobic) - Begins truanting - Reluctant to make the journey to school Is frightened of walking to or from school, doesn't want to go on the school/public bus, begs to be driven to school - Changes his/her usual routine - Unhappiness - Unexplained behavioural changes e.g. moody, bad tempered, aggressive or withdrawn, anxious, lacking in confidence - Starts stammering - Evidence of changes in work patterns, lacking concentration - Comes home with clothes torn or books damaged - Has possessions or money going "missing" - Wanting extra pocket money for no particular reason (to pay bully) - Has unexplained cuts or bruises - Is bullying other children or siblings - Stops eating - Is frightened to say what's wrong - Is afraid to use the internet or mobile phone - Is nervous and jumpy when a cyber-message is received - Gives improbable excuses for any of the above